 - > Energy-efficiency upgrades

-Benefits of Renovation Loans for Texas Homeowners
+Benefits of Improvement Loans for Texas Homeowners

-- > Potential tax benefits for certain improvements
+- > Potential tax benefits for certain improvements.

-- > Opportunity to increase property value in Texas’s growing real estate market
+- > Opportunity to increase property value in Texas’s growing real estate market.

-- > Access to larger loan amounts compared to unsecured financing options
+- > Access to larger loan amounts compared to unsecured financing options.

-Texas Home Improvement & Renovation Rates
+Texas Home Improvement Rates March 2025

 Credit Score | Satisfaction* | |||||